Augustinus1/DSA-Group-project/README.md

-Phonebook Application

 Project Overview

-This project is a simple Phonebook Application implemented using a Linked List data structure.
+This project is a simple Phonebook Application implemented using an array data structure.
 The application allows users to insert, search, display, delete, and update contacts.
 It also includes an optional feature to sort contacts by name.

-The project simulates the core functionalities of a phonebook, demonstrating how Arrays can be used to efficiently manage and manipulate data.
+The project simulates the core functionalities of a phonebook, demonstrating how arrays can be used to efficiently manage and manipulate data.

 Features
 The Phonebook Application provides the following features:

 Insert Contact: Add a new contact (name and phone number) to the phonebook.